ogidevs/ogi-car-radio/README.md

 2. Locate config.lua > availableRadios, this list provides a complete list of radios that are available in GTA 5
 3. Locate fxmanifest.lua
 4. Add / Remove radios like shown in the examples.
 (Do not remove the radio with url = "options", you will lose the options menu on the radio wheel)
-NOTE: URLs must be https://...
+5. NOTE: URLs must be https://...

 ## Features

 1. Fully synced radios between players
-2. Radios playing outside of the vehicles
+2. Radios can be heard outside of the vehicles that have their engines on
 3. 0.00 - 0.01 CPU usage
 4. Multi-Language Support using QBCore Locales
 5. 24/7 Support on discord